Why Do We Smile?

 This article was originally published on dancearchives.net.

-Often dancers feel the need to show happiness: a syndrome we have adopted from popular culture “one should be happy”.
-Of course, in dance, there is a theatrical aspect to it all and part of theatre is an illusion, but have we gone too far?
+Often dancers feel the need to show happiness, to smile.
+It is syndrome we have adopted from popular culture “one should be happy”.
+Of course, in dance, there is a theatrical aspect to it all and part of theatre is an illusion.
+Have we gone too far, nevertheless?

 I think it is important to look at happiness as one of many moods which include melancholy, fear and insecurity.
 It is much more interesting to witness and feel the changing moods in the other than it is to watch this fake happiness.